abinthomas15/bootstrap-tutorials/README.md

 * If we want to do padding or margin at both left and right or top and bottom we can use MX and PX for left and Right
 MY and PY for top and Bottom

+### BTN - The Button Class
+ BTN is the core to the button class and it adds lots of stuff by calling this function.